microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraContactThumbnailPhoto.md

 ```

 ### -FilePath
-If provided, the application logo is copied with a random filename to the file path that is specified in this parameter.
+When provided, the cmdlet writes a copy of the thumbnail photo to this file path using a random filename.

 ```yaml
 Type: String